Enhanced phonon-drag by nanoscale design of homoepitaxial \hbox{$\beta$-Ga$_2$O$_3$}

 For longitudinal acoustic phonons with the phonon wave-vector $q\rightarrow0$ the exponent $s\rightarrow0$ and $\gamma=0$ and $\gamma=2$ at low and high temperatures, respectively.
 For transversal acoustic phonons with $q\rightarrow0$ the exponent $s\rightarrow-1$ and $\gamma=0$ and $\gamma=3$ at low and high temperatures, respectively.
-Using the experimental data, the resulting temperature dependence of the phonon-drag part normalized to the room temperature value is shown in fig. \ref{PhononDrag} (e).
-The total exponent $m=7/2-s/2-\gamma$, as derived from eq. \eqref{eq:m}, is shown in fig. \ref{Parm} as a function of film thickness.
+Using the experimental data, the resulting temperature dependence of the phonon-drag part normalized to the room temperature value is shown in Fig. \ref{PhononDrag} (e).
+For lower $T$ the exponent $m$ approximates to 3 (Fig. \ref{PhononDrag} (e)) if normal scattering dominates over Umklapp scattering.
+The total exponent $m=7/2-s/2-\gamma$, as derived from eq. \eqref{eq:m}, is shown in Fig. \ref{Parm} as a function of film thickness.
 A change of $\Delta m=2$ between low and high temperature for longitudinal phonons occurs.
 From these results it follows that the bulk exhibits the temperature dependence $S_\text{PD}\propto T^{-m}$ with $m=1$.
-This is expected because for bulk, in our case the thickness $d=525$ $\mu$m$\gg\lambda(300\text{ K})\approx3$ nm\cite{Handwerg2015,Handwerg2016} is much larger than the phonon mean free path.
-Thus, Umklapp processes are dominant\cite{Handwerg2015,Handwerg2016}, which explain the observed $m=1$.
+This is expected because for bulk, in our case the thickness $d=525$ $\mu$m$\gg\lambda(300\text{ K})\approx3$ nm~\cite{Handwerg2015,Handwerg2016} is much larger than the phonon mean free path.
+Thus, Umklapp processes are dominant~\cite{Handwerg2015,Handwerg2016}, which explain the observed $m=1$.
 Lowering the temperature to $T=100$ K the phonon mean free path increases to $\lambda\approx65$ nm.
-Hence, only for the thickest films $d\geq 150$ nm will the exponent be 1 for $T>100$ K (fig. \ref{Parm}).
-For lower $T$ the exponent $m$ approximates to 3 (fig. \ref{PhononDrag} (e)) if normal scattering dominates over Umklapp scattering.\\ For the thin films with $d\leq100$ nm it is determined that $m\rightarrow3$ for all temperatures.
+Hence, only for the thickest films $d\geq 150$ nm will $m=1$ for $T>100$ K (Fig. \ref{Parm}). \\ For the thin films with $d\leq100$ nm it is determined that $m\rightarrow3$ for all temperatures.
 Here, $\lambda$ is comparable to the thickness $d$ of the epitaxial layers.
-This demonstrates a change of $\Delta m=2$ induced by geometric confinement of the electrically conductive layer from $d>150$ nm ($d>\lambda$) to $d\leq100$ nm ($d<\lambda$).\\ Previously, the temperature induced change of the exponent $\Delta m=2$ for bulk with $d\gg\lambda$ was discussed by Herring\cite{Herring1958,Herring1958b} for germanium single crystals.
+This demonstrates a change of $\Delta m=2$ induced by geometric confinement of the electrically conductive layer from $d>150$ nm ($d>\lambda$) to $d\leq100$ nm ($d<\lambda$). \\ Previously, the temperature induced change of the exponent $\Delta m=2$ for bulk with $d\gg\lambda$ was discussed by Herring~\cite{Herring1958,Herring1958b} for germanium single crystals.
 In elastic anisotropic crystals the exponent $m$ changes by $\Delta m=2$ if the temperature is sufficiently low, because high-energy scattering processes like Umklapp scattering do not annihilate phonons.
-In this study, fig. \ref{Parm}, $\Delta m=2$ is induced by geometric confinement, which causes a reduced Umklapp scattering in the electrically conductive layer at low temperatures and enhances the phonon-drag contribution.
-This result of geometric confinement holds generally true if $\lambda>d$ and $\lambda_\text{PD}~\gg~d$ \cite{Kockert2019,Kockert2019a} then the phonon drag can be enhanced\cite{Ramayya2012,Sadhu2015}. \\
+In this study, Fig. \ref{Parm}, $\Delta m=2$ is induced by geometric confinement, which causes a reduced Umklapp scattering in the electrically conductive layer at low temperatures and enhances the phonon-drag contribution.
+This result of geometric confinement holds generally true if $\lambda>d$ and $\lambda_\text{PD}~\gg~d$ ~\cite{Kockert2019,Kockert2019a} then the phonon drag can be enhanced~\cite{Ramayya2012,Sadhu2015}. \\ As shown, the phonon drag can be strongly enhanced by geometric confinement of conductive layer thickness below the phonon mean free path in homoepitaxial systems.
+The scattering cross sections of electron-phonon and phonon-phonon interactions can by tuned on the basis of phonon-transparent interfaces.
+The enhancement of the phonon-drag scales with the ratio of the phonon mean free path $\lambda$ and the film thickness $d$.
+For $\lambda/d\geq1$ a quasi two-dimensional phonon transport takes place in-plane of the electrically conductive film.
+In the presented case the Seebeck coefficient at room temperature nearly doubles due to the reduced Umklapp scattering (see Fig. \ref{PhononDrag} (a)). \\